OscarMugendi/My-Gallery/README.md

 # Known Bugs
 - The modals for viewing individual images are not working and have been removed.

-- Consequently, users cannot view details nor copy the url on an individual image.
+- As a result, users cannot view details nor copy an image url.

 # Authors
 - Oscar Mugendi